NishantSinha720/Healthcare-Copilot/README.md

 ## Organizations

-Healthcare organizations represent hospitals and clinics.
+Organizations represent healthcare facilities such as hospitals and clinics.

-Each organization can contain doctors and patients.
+Each organization can contain:

+* Doctors
+* Patients

 ---

-## Doctors
+## 👨‍⚕️ Doctors

 Doctor profiles support: